Family of Amazon driver killed in tornado sues company, alleging wrongful death

 “Austin was a wonderful son.
 He was only 26 years old,” Alice McEwen said.
 “We looked forward to seeing him get married, have children of his own and celebrate life’s milestones in the years to come.
 This was all taken from us.”

-Alice McEwen added that her family and those of the five other deceased workers deserve answers, and that they can only hope to get them through a lawsuit.
+She added that her family and those of the five other deceased workers deserve answers, and that they can only hope to get them through a lawsuit.

 The lawsuit seeks a judgment of more than $50,000 for each of four allegations of negligence, though Casciato said they anticipate the ultimate judgment to be in the “millions.”